thienantran010/hotties/README.md

 Tools Used: Express.js, multer.js, Pug/Jade, Bootstrap, MongoDB

-Result: Website where you can post "hotties."
+Result: Online yearbook
-- Home page displaying cards of hotties and their names
+- Home page displaying cards of people and their names
-- List page displaying a list of hotties sorted in alphabetical order by last name
+- List page displaying a list of people sorted in alphabetical order by last name
-- Detail, update, create, and delete pages for hotties (basic CRUD)
+- Detail, update, create, and delete pages for people (basic CRUD)

 Suggestions to improve website:
 - Add validation for form submissions